About SNMP monitoring

 - Log into the Agent Browser.
 For more information, refer to Log into the Agent Browser.

-The SNMP Test Tool is only available for network node devices.
+NOTE The SNMP Test Tool is only available for Network Node devices.
 For more information, refer to Network discovery.

 - Click on the Test network devices using SNMP icon .
 This will bring up the SNMP Test Tool tab.

 - Enter the network device details in the bottom left window.

 |Device Name||Enter the name of the device you wish to monitor (e.g. Cisco router).|

 |IP Address||Enter the internal IP address of the device.|

 |SNMP version||Choose SNMP version v1, v2c, or v3.
 If you are connecting over SNMP v3, you will also need to populate the required authentication details.
 For further information, refer to SNMP Credentials.|

 |Community||The community string works as a password.
 Enter the community string of your device.

 NOTE The default read-only community string is "public" but your device may have a customized community string.